Temporal rich club phenomenon and its formation mechanisms: Methods and data

-Further, considering the temporal network as a whole, the maximum density obtained from consecutive $\Delta$ observations is the corresponding rich club coefficient of this temporal network under the $\Delta$ parameter.
-The TRC coefficient without the starting time is defined as
+Furthermore, when considering the temporal network as a whole, the maximum density obtained across all initial years $t$ represents the corresponding TRC under the $\Delta$ parameter.
+The TRC coefficient is defined as:

-$M(r, \Delta)$ is designed to quantify (1) whether the static rich club patterns correspond to a structure that existed at some instant, (2) how dense and stable such a structure is, or (3) whether the rich club is formed by links that appeared at unrelated times.
-An increasing $M(r, \Delta)$ with $r$ denotes that the richest nodes tend to be increasingly connected with each other in a simultaneous and stable way for a duration of at least $\Delta$.
-This is a different requirement from distinguishing stable and unstable hubs.
-Indeed, $M(r, \Delta)$ focuses on the links between hubs.
-The simultaneous association between hubs contributes the most to TRC.
+$M(r, \Delta)$ is designed to quantify several aspects: (1) whether the static rich club patterns correspond to a structure that existed at some instant, (2) how dense and stable such a structure is, or (3) whether the rich club is formed by links that appeared at unrelated times.
+An increasing $M(r, \Delta)$ with $r$ indicates that the richest nodes tend to be increasingly connected with each other in a simultaneous and stable manner for a duration of at least $\Delta$.
+This requirement is distinct from distinguishing stable and unstable hubs, as $M(r, \Delta)$ focuses on the links between hubs.
+The simultaneous association between hubs contributes the most to the TRC.

-However, it is inevitable that the effect of random effects in the network evolution needs to be taken into account.
-Only the structure evolution beyond the random network exhibits the real characteristics of the rich nodes.
-For example, in circuit networks, the circuits that have been built normally remain continuously connected, causing a high $\epsilon$ of the set of rich nodes.
-But this is actually a property of the overall network.
-Therefore, it is necessary to build a null model to calculate $M_{\mathrm{rnd}}(r, \Delta)$ and compare it with the actual value $M(r, \Delta)$ \citep{Pedreschi-Battaglia-Barrat-2022-NatPhys}.
-Regarding the computation of the null model, a reshuffling procedure function $P[w, t]$ \citep{Gauvin-Genois-Karsai-Kivela-Takaguchi-Valdano-Vestergaard-2022-SIAMRev} is used to permute the timestamps $t$ of all temporal links while maintaining the node indices $i$ and $j$ constant.
-This process generates a series of simple random networks that can analyze whether there are intrinsic forces between hubs in the actual system.
+However, it's crucial to consider the random effects in network evolution.
+Only the structural evolution beyond these random effects reveals the real characteristics.
+For instance, in a highway network, the built highways often remain continuously connected, resulting in a high $\epsilon$.
+This is a property of the overall network rather than the rich club.
+Therefore, it becomes imperative to construct a null model for calculating $M_{\mathrm{rnd}}(r, \Delta)$ and compare it with the actual value $M(r, \Delta)$.
+In the computation of the null model, a reshuffling procedure function $P[w, t]$ \citep{Gauvin-Genois-Karsai-Kivela-Takaguchi-Valdano-Vestergaard-2022-SIAMRev} is employed to permute the timestamps $t$ of all temporal links while keeping the node indices $i$ and $j$ constant.
+This process generates a series of simple random networks that can help analyze whether intrinsic forces exist between hubs in the actual system.